vmware-tanzu/tanzu-dev-portal/content/guides/dependency-injection/index.md

 }
 ```

 If you run the application now everything should start up without error and if you visit http://localhost:8080/api/articles you should see the 3 articles in the application.
-Now that you know how to fix this let’s do the same for our SimpleSlugService.
+Now that you know how to fix this let’s do the same for our `SimpleSlugService`.
 There is another specialized version of the `@Component` annotation `@Service`.

 ```java
 @Service